 Breakfast Included: 1 Lunches Included: Dinner Included: 1

 Hola!
 Welcome to Costa Rica.
 Your adventure begins with a welcome meeting at 6 pm today.
-With over half the country's population living within its parameters, San Jose is a bustling city with lively markets, intriguing museums and a dynamic atmosphere.
+With over half the country's population living within its parameters, San Jose is an enjoyable city with intriguing museums and a dynamic atmosphere.
 If you arrive with time to spare, a good place to start exploring is the main plaza – perfect for some people watching.
 Artisan booths are common here and you never know when there'll be a spontaneous art fair.
-Have a look at the Gold Museum which has an amazing collection of indigenous gold art.
-If these cultural gems get you in the mood for a bit of shopping, head to the outdoor market in Plaza de la Cultura or the Central Market – stocking anything from handicrafts to seafood.

 Santa Rosa de Pocosol

 Travel by private vehicle to Santa Rosa de Pocosol (approximately 3 hours) where you’ll spend the night in a homestay.
 Just down the road is the Juanilama agricultural community, where you have the opportunity to get to know the locals, help with farm chores, or take a cooking lesson.
 Several villagers have built comfortable rooms for guests next to their homes, and you will stay in one of them this evening.
 Please note that these rooms use shared facilities.
 In order to make the most of this homestay experience, it may take a bit of effort from your side to break the ice first.
 Learn as many Spanish words as you can and get ready for some serious hand language signals.
 The reward for your efforts?
 An authentic slice of life in the Costa Rican countryside.